huggingface/hub-docs/docs/hub/security-pickle.md

     pickletools.dis(f)
 ```

-When you run this, it will create a pickle file and print the following instructions in your terminal :
+When you run this, it will create a pickle file and print the following instructions in your terminal:

 ```python
     0: \x80 PROTO      4